 Wildlife of Denali

 Denali Park hosts some of the world’s densest grizzly bear habitats per square mile.
-That is part of the lure and attraction to this great alpine tundra region—to see a grizzly bear in the wild.
+That is part of the lure and attraction to this tremendous alpine tundra region—to see a grizzly bear in the wild.
 It is also home to many other animals, including more significant, iconic species, caribou, moose, Dall sheep, wolves, and a host of smaller animals.
 Denali Park has a bear safety orientation that is required for backcountry travelers.

 Spring, summer, and fall provide a compressed respite from the sub-Arctic long season of deep cold.
 It is a busy time for most animals to garner most of their annual food supplies.
 Dall sheep, relatives of the bighorn sheep, graze the alpine tundra for the young shoots of mountain avens.
 Ewes and rams live apart in summer while the lambs are getting their start.

 Caribou travel in groups.
 Both sexes have antlers, the only deer family members to do so.
 Caribou migrate great distances from their calving grounds south of the Alaska Range and northwest of Denali to their winter range in the northern reaches of the park and preserve.
-The Denali Herd has fluctuated greatly in number over the last 30 years.
+The Denali Herd has fluctuated dramatically in number over the last 30 years.
 Today groups of 20 or more may be seen from the park road, quite different from the thousands seen many years ago.

 Moose are commonly viewed with densities increasing around the forested regions of the park.
-This includes the areas near the park entrance and Wonder Lake area.
-Bull moose are huge animals and become active in sparring and fighting other competing males as the breeding season begins in late August to early October.
+This includes the areas near the park entrance and the Wonder Lake area.
+Bull moose are giant animals and become active in sparring and fighting other competing males as the breeding season begins in late August to early October.
 Cow moose generally give birth to twin calves in late May, but predation by wolves and bears takes a heavy toll on the calf survival rate.